 2. Followed by Jini’s Probiotic Retention Enema and high dose oral probiotic supplementation* to repopulate the gut with good, protective bacteria to ensure good digestion/absorption, and prevent contracting any new infections.
 If you can tolerate raw dairy, you should also consume large amounts of raw homemade yoghurt and raw milk during this time – raw cow, goat, camel or sheeps milk are all good.

 3. Targeted supplements to heal and restore the mucosal lining and tissues of the GI tract (e.g. L-Glutamine, MucosaCalm, NAG, George’s Aloe Vera, etc.).

 4. Endocrine (hormonal) system assessment and rebalancing/healing as needed (for anyone who’s been on any prescription drugs or had the diseases for longer than 2 years).

 5. Emotional, dietary and lifestyle healing/balancing to promote long-term health and prevent recurrence of dis-ease (imbalance).

 *Steps 1 and 2 may need to be repeated every 3-4 months for a period of 2-3 years to completely eradicate pathogenic miccroorganisms with dormant/active life cycles, like mycobacterium avium paratuberculosis (MAP).

-Again, those of you who have Listen To Your Gut will already have in your hands detailed instructions for all of these protocols and supplements – I hope you’re doing the Workbook! (on the CD-Rom)
+Again, those of you who have Listen To Your Gut will already have in your hands detailed instructions for all of these protocols and supplements – and I hope you’re doing the Workbook! (in the Bonus Tools Package).